Nnamdi Kanu: Court Warns Lawyers against Professional Misconduct

 “This is part of the noise they make in the market, it should not distract us from what we went to buy in the market,” Omotosho said.

-He however chided Ejimakor yet again for his unprofessional conducts in the course of the trial.
-“These are some misconducts for which somebody may be debarred,” Omotosho warned.
+He also chided Ejimakor yet again for his unprofessional conducts in the course of the trial, saying, “These are some misconducts for which somebody may be debarred.”

 He also warned against people who post false news about the trial on social media just to generate traffic to their pages.